olha-yatskivska/olha-yatskivska.github.io/equivalence-partitioning.md

 # Equivalence Partitioning (EP)

+> Sources:
+> * Certified Tester Advanced Level Test Analyst (CTAL-TA) Syllabus
+> * Course ISTQB Advanced Test Analyst from the Trainer Alexandra Kovalova

 EP is a technique used to reduce the number of test cases required to effectively test the handling of inputs, outputs, internal values and time-related values

-> What does really this technique check? - Assumption!
+What does really this technique check? - Assumption!
-> This is the belief that if one value in a partition works (or fails), all other values in that same partition will behave exactly the same way.
+This is the belief that if one value in a partition works (or fails), all other values in that same partition will behave exactly the same way.

 ---

 * **The Conceptual Definition:** The system handles all members of a specific subset identically.
 Therefore, a single test case represents the entire partition's behavior.
 * **The Risk-Focused Approach:** Any underlying logic flaws that affect only specific values within a partition (and not the representative sample) remain a residual risk.
 Its reliability depends on how correctly the 'equivalence' is identified during analysis.